erinn/ddi/README.md

 DDI is a simple client to allow quick interaction with the SolidServer IPAM.
 Other backends should be possible but at the moment only SolidServer is supported.

+## Installation:
+In the future this program should be available as an RPM from RHEL >= 8 and current Fedora releases.

+This program forgoes using setuptools for [flit](https://pypi.org/project/flit/) so flit must first be installed in order to install ddi.
+Once flit is installed on the system via whatever method your prefer, installation of ddi can happen in a number of different ways.
+To install ddi local to your user, in the ddi base directory run:

+    flit install --user

+### Development Installation:
+To install ddi in a development environment [pipenv](https://pypi.org/project/pipenv/) must first be installed.
+After pipenv is installed setup the environment and then run flit to symlink in the library like so:

+    pipenv install --dev
+    pipenv shell
+    flit install --symlink

+After that is done you will have a vitrualenv with the required packages installed and the ddi entrypoint will by symlinked with the code allowing you to develop and run against your development code.

 ## Usage:
 Make sure, at a minimum, you read the sections on setting your username, setting your password, and setting the server address.